Uber Asterisk Class – The Next Level

 - Asterisk and Linux Security to maintain a secure system.

-The Asterisk Advanced course is a five-day course.
+Uber Asterisk Class is a five-day course.
 Class will begin at 9:30 AM on the first day and each day thereafter at 8:30 AM.
 The class will consist of a combination of lectures and lab exercises.
 Class typically runs until 5:00 PM, depending on circumstances in the classroom.
-On Friday, class typically runs until 12:00 noon if you are not taking the dCAP.
-If you plan to take the dCAP, expect class to run until at least 4:00 PM.

 Class Materials and Cool Stuff